Azure-Samples/Microchip-SAM-IoT-Wx/README.md

 ### Microchip “Provisioning” vs. Microsoft “Provisioning”

-The term “provisioning” is used throughout this document (e.g. SAM-IoT Provisioning Tool, provisioning key, provisioning device, Device Provisioning Service, etc.).
+The term “provisioning” is used throughout this document (e.g. IoT Provisioning Tool, provisioning key, provisioning device, Device Provisioning Service, etc.).
 On the Microchip side, the provisioning process is to securely inject certificates into the hardware.
 From the context of Microsoft, provisioning is defined as the relationship between the hardware and the Cloud (Azure).
 [Azure IoT Hub Device Provisioning Service (DPS)](https://docs.microsoft.com/azure/iot-dps/#:~:text=The%20IoT%20Hub%20Device%20Provisioning%20Service%20%28DPS%29%20is,of%20devices%20in%20a%20secure%20and%20scalable%20manner.) allows the hardware to be provisioned securely to the right IoT Hub.